 Do More Engaged Employees Lead to Financial Gain?

-Employee engagement hasn’t always been valued so highly.
-In the industrial era, and especially before the rise of more tech and creative industries, workers were seen as replaceable, even little more than a machine themselves.
+Companies haven’t always thought of Employee engagement as high value.
+In the industrial era, and especially before the rise of more tech and creative industries.
+Workers were seen as replaceable.
+They were even even little more replaceable than a machine themselves.

-Today, where results like innovation, relationship-building, and teamwork are prized, employee satisfaction is much more important.
+Today, where results like innovation, relationship-building, and teamwork have high value, employee satisfaction is much more important.
 A paper by Wharton finance professor Alex Edmans sought to prove this by looking at Fortune magazine’s annual list of the “100 Best Companies to Work for in America” and seeing their stock performance over time.

-Between 1998 and 2005, these “best companies” returned 14% per year, compared to 6% a year for companies with similar characteristics.
+Between 1998 and 2005, these “best companies” returned 14% per year.
+This compared to 6% a year for companies with similar characteristics.

 Critically, this annual list of top workplaces is based on in-depth employee engagement surveys conducted by an independent provider.
 Evaluating “top” companies off of their HR websites or stated policies wouldn’t give the same kind of data-based evidence to show that a company is truly an engaging place to work.